 WHY NATIVE PLANTS?

 Public spaces and residential neighborhoods are usually designed with a limited palette of plant species, mostly from Europe and Asia.
-Because native insect species—like monarch butterflies—can eat only specific plants in their larval stages, they starve when they encounter only exotic vegetation.
-Those native insect species serve as the main food source for all small mammals and amphibians—no native flora means no native insects, and that means no wildlife … including people who rely on plants and animals for food!
+Because native insect species (like monarch butterflies) can eat only specific plants in their larval stages, they starve when they encounter only exotic vegetation.
+Those native insect species serve as the main food sources for all small mammals and amphibians.
+No native flora means no native insects, and that means no wildlife...including people who rely on plants and animals for food!

 APPLY TODAY TO BE AN URBAN NATURALIST

-Work begins part-time in mid-April, with full-time opportunities during the summer as schedules allow.
-Beginning pay rate is $12 an hour.
+Work begins in May and ends in August, with full-time opportunities during the summer and possible fall extensions.
+Beginning pay rate is $15 an hour.
+Check the Job Opportunities on our website for application details.